-The second outcome variable is an indicator variable taking the value one if a household self-reports having experienced any land conflicts in the 12-month reference period preceding each panel wave.^{vi} The survey records different types of conflicts around land, including conflicts with neighbors, pastoralists, within the family, the government, and private companies.
+The second outcome variable is an indicator variable taking the value equal to one if a household self-reports having experienced any land conflicts in the 12-month reference period before each panel wave.7 The survey records different types of conflicts around land, including conflicts with neighbors, pastoralists, family, the government, and private companies.
 Few households report experiencing several types of conflict.
 The incidence of land conflicts remained relatively stable over time, with about 10% of sample households reporting conflicts in each wave.
 Overall, 24% of households reported experiencing any type of land conflict at least once.
-Figure 1 shows how the frequency of specific types of land conflicts with pastoralists increased over time, while all other conflict types remained relatively stable.
+Figure 1 shows how the frequency of specific types of land conflicts changed over time.
+Notably, land conflicts with neighbors decreased and conflicts with pastoralists increased over time, while all other conflict types remained relatively stable.